daosgava/github-issues-search/README.md

 ## Set up you secrets folder

-For this exercise the token needs to be in src/components/shared/secrets/token.json.
+For this exercise the token needs to be in src/components/shared/secrets/token.json.</br>

+Example:
 ```
-  JSON file example:
   {
     "github": "__YOUR_TOKEN"
   }